-As you get to know my website and my work, you might notice that there are a lot of words that may be unfamiliar to you.
+As you get to know my website, books, blog, coaching, and the Tango Adventure in Buenos Aires, you might notice that there are a lot of words that may be unfamiliar to you.
 I created this glossary as a guide to my work so you can get the quick down-low on my words, and thus my ideas.

 Did I mention that I adore playing with words?
 Also foreign languages.
 I love those too.
 Wittgenstein put it best: “The limits of my language means the limits of my world.”

 Those words that I actually coined get an asterisk.
 There are also words that I did not coin but assigned a fresh meaning too get a double asterisk.

 Milagrows* (n.)
 (2013) An exercise I share with coaching clients that is a way of naming all the difficult feelings and judgments you have that are running you.
 A way to know yourself, accept yourself, and become free.
 A miracle.
 Read more about milagrows here.

 Playwork (n.)
 (2013) The playful homework that I will co-create you with at the end of every session if you are a coaching client.
 Read more about playwork here.

 Pussywalking* (n.)
 (2012 privately; I started to share pussywalking with other women clients privately in 2014; and publicly in 2018) A simple way of connecting with your own female anatomy and sexual energy to find your confidence, well-being, and power as you walk, whether at home or on the street.
 A form of female mindfulness.
 Watch my instructional pussywalking videos here!